The Ashes Cricket Series 2009

 Oval Test, Day four: Australia freefall to #4 in Test rankings as England regain Ashes with 197-run victory (ENG 2:1|5)

+England regained the Ashes with a sweeping 197-run victory over Australia in the fifth test at the Oval on Sunday.
+Australia, who were set a world record 546 to win, were dismissed for 348 despite a battling century from Michael Hussey.
 Australia were 327 for five at one time, but the end came swiftly with four wickets going down for 16 runs in 32 balls, with fast bowler Stephen Harmison taking three for seven in 13.England's 2-1 victory left Ricky Ponting with the record of becoming only the second Australia captain, since Billy Murdoch in 1890, to be in charge of two losing Ashes tours of England.
 With this, Australia slipped to fourth, losing the top spot for the first time since the ICC rankings were introduced in 2003.
 South Africa is now the #1 Test team in the world, followed by Sri Lanka and India.

 England 332 and 373/9 decl beat Australia 160 and 348 (Hussey 121, Ponting 66, Swann 4-120) by 197 runs